Males blow bubbles using the bump on their snout!

 The gharial is a large sized reptile that is found inhabiting the murky waters of slow-moving rivers on the Indian subcontinent.
-Closely related to other crocodilians including crocodiles, alligators and caimans, gharials have existed on Earth for over 200 million years and have changed little in their evolution since.
+Closely related to other crocodilians including crocodiles, alligators and caimans, gharials are animals that have existed on Earth for over 200 million years and have changed little in their evolution since.
 Like the other members of the crocodilian group, gharials are archosaurs which is a group of reptiles that included the dinosaurs and are not closely related to other more modern reptile species that belong to a separate group completely.
 However, unlike the dinosaurs which disappeared 65 million years ago, the adaptations that crocodilians possess means that they are incredibly well adapted to their habitats and have therefore been able to continue to thrive as a species.
 Today however, the gharial (also known as the Indian gharial, gavial and the fish-eating gharial) is listed as an animal that is critically endangered due to severe population declines over the past 100 years.

 Gharial Anatomy and Appearance

 Gharials share a number of characteristics with other crocodilian species including the hard, plate-like scales that protect their bodies from both sunburn and attack from predators.
 These olive or grey coloured toughened scales are also waterproof and help to prevent their body from drying out.
 The gharial is easily recognisable among crocodilians due to its long, slender snout which is lined small and incredibly sharp interlocking teeth.
 Male gharials have a bulbous growth on the end of their long snout which is used for making vocalisations and for blowing air bubbles in the water which are important in their mating displays.
 Unlike crocodiles and alligators that have strong hind legs and can move quickly on land, the legs of the gharial are comparatively weak and are not suitable for moving around on land.
 Gharials therefore spend most of their time in the water, only leaving to bask in the sun on the muddy banks and to lay their eggs.
-Gharials have eyes that are situated on the very top of their head which allows them to remain submerged and unseen by both prey species and potential predators whilst still allowing them to keep watch on their surroundings.
+Gharials are animals that have eyes that are situated on the very top of their head which allows them to remain submerged and unseen by both prey species and potential predators whilst still allowing them to keep watch on their surroundings.
 The same applies to their nostrils at the end of their long snout which means that they can still breathe but can stay hidden for long periods of time.

 Gharial Distribution and Habitat